Public housing estates in Tseung Kwan O

 The public housing estates in Tseung Kwan O is a public housing project in Tseung Kwan O. Its first buildings were inaugurated in 1988.

-History
+The History

 With the exception of Tsui Lam Estate, King Ming Court and Hong Sing Garden, all the public housing and HOS estates in Tseung Kwan O are built on the reclaimed land of Junk Bay.

 In the 1990s, cracks were found at various places around On Ning Garden, Fu Ning Garden, Tong Ming Court, Beverly Garden and Bauhinia Garden.
 The estates were also found unusual soil settlement on their reclaimed land when the MTR Tseung Kwan O line was being constructed.
 After investigation, the government explained that the settlement occurred due to consolidation of soil layers overlying the bedrock when groundwater was lost to the sewage collection tunnels and not adequately replenished from the surface.
 But the government emphasized that the buildings built on the reclaimed land were still safe.